elinscott/ase_koopmans/doc/tutorials/acn_equil/acn_equil.rst

 The MD procedure we use for the equilibration closely follows the one presented in the tutorial :ref:`tipnp water box equilibration`.
-A difference is represented by the specification of the keyword *selectlinear*, which is used to select molecules in the simulation box that are not linear triatomics.
-In this case, since all acetonitrile molecules are linear triatomics *selectlinear* is given the value of an empty list.

 .. literalinclude:: acn_equil.py